Person A: See you at church tomorrow.

 Boghossian: "What would it take for you to believe in God?"

-Dawkins: "Well, I'm starting to think nothing would, which, in a way, goes against the grain because I've always paid lip service to the view that a scientist should change his mind when evidence is forthcoming."
+PET Detective: "Well, I'm starting to think nothing would, which, in a way, goes against the grain because I've always paid lip service to the view that a scientist should change his mind when evidence is forthcoming."

-Although Dawkins believes there is no evidence for God, I have a lot of evidence for his existence.
-I write about the evidence on this site using specific arguments for God's existence, such as the Kalam, Leibniz, and Teleological arguments.
-Also, in this section is the evidence for the resurrection.
-These arguments all follow the rules of logic and have been acceptable for hundreds of years.
-I don't believe Dawkins has any such arguments for the brilliant aliens.
+This site covers the Kalam, Leibniz, and Teleological arguments.
+It also provides evidence for the resurrection.
+These arguments follow the rules of logic and have been acceptable for hundreds of years.
+I don't believe Dawkins has any such arguments for brilliant aliens.

-So, how well does our Extraterrestrial Professor (ETP) understand logic and logical fallacies?
-In the video, RD accuses Ben Stein of "begging the question."
+So, how well does our PET Detective understand logic and logical fallacies?
+In the video, he accuses Ben Stein of "begging the question."
 Is that an accurate statement or claim?
-No, it's not true; Ben Stein asked a question.
-Begging the question is the name of the logical fallacy in which a premise is also in the conclusion.
+No, it's not true; Ben Stein asked a question," and asking a question is not begging the question.
+"Begging the question"is the name of the logical fallacy in which a premise is also in the conclusion.
 The professor thinks he understands what it means but is entirely wrong.
 An example of begging the question is: I know God does not exist; therefore, God doesn't exist.